 We depart very early in the morning for the Chinese-North Korean border city of Dandong, located an hour away by bullet train.
 Once we arrive in Dandong, we proceed through Chinese immigration and customs and board our train bound for Pyongyang, the North Korean capital.
 After crossing the Yalu River separating China from the DPRK, we clear DPRK customs and immigration at Sinuiju Railway Station, our train will continue onto Pyongyang, arriving around 6pm in the evening.
 We meet our North Korean coordinating team upon our arrival and will share in a welcome dinner all together.

-It’s the day of the finals— and a winner will be awarded the Pyongyang Cup.
-Ice will be made available for practice in the morning and the afternoon final is open to the public.
+In the morning we’ll travel to Pyongsong city, one hour away for a youth sports day with a local middle school.
+This exchange will allow players to spend time with locals while supporting athletic exchanges at all levels in North Korea.
+We’ll return to Pyongyang for lunch before the finals.
+This afternoon a winner will be awarded the Pyongyang Cup.
+Ice will be made available for practice before the game, and the final is open to the public.
 After the game, we head to Golden Lanes bowling to share in some different memories with the players, followed by a dinner all together and karaoke party.

 We bid farewell to our hosts and depart Pyongyang in the morning by train, bound for the Chinese border.
 We arrive in China in the late afternoon, after clearing DPRK exit and Chinese entry procedures and transfer trains to the city of Shenyang.
 We have a dinner planned in the city and reflection session to help everyone make some sense of their experience and share their feelings and stories about what this week has meant to them.